One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: On our results

-For the manifolds satisfying our assumptions, without loss of generality, we assume that the $S^1$ action is effective.
-The following results, which we will use in our proofs were proved in \cite{LT}.
-In particular, the cohomology ring and Chern classes of $M$ in (\ref{ma}) are the same as those of $\CP^n$, and the cohomology ring and Chern classes of $M$ in (\ref{mb}) are the same as those of $\Tilde G_2(\R^{n+2})$, where $n\geq 3$ is odd.
+The following theorem summarizes the previous results about those manifolds satisfying Assumption \ref{conditions}.
+Note that the cohomology ring and Chern classes of $M$ in (\ref{ma}) are the same as those of $\CP^n$, and the cohomology ring and Chern classes of $M$ in (\ref{mb}) are the same as those of $\Tilde G_2(\R^{n+2})$, where $n\geq 3$ is odd.